 Google's Helpful Content documentation reinforces this with a question every content team should answer honestly: "Does the content provide original information, reporting, research, or analysis?"
 And a second question that cuts deeper: "If the content draws on other sources, does it avoid simply copying or rewriting those sources, and instead provide substantial additional value and originality?"

 Google's Quality Rater Guidelines instruct raters to mark regurgitated content as lowest quality.
-The information gain SEO signal is a documented scoring mechanism with a published patent, rater instructions, and a public self-assessment behind it.
+Patent, rater instructions, public self-assessment: the signal is documented from three directions.

 Comprehensiveness Is the Baseline, Not the Differentiator